 by: Jessica Carranza Pino | Editor

-At the March 11 Socorro County meeting, Julie Griego, county assessor, recommended that veterans check their notice values, scheduled to be mailed out on April 1,… Read moreVeterans, elected officials and county roads discussed at meeting
+At the March 11 Socorro County meeting, Julie Griego, county assessor, recommended that veterans check their notice values, scheduled to be mailed out on April 1, to ensure they receive their full $10,000 exemption.

 by: Jessica Carranza Pino | Editor

 In the early hours of February 28, Trisha Lopez was awakened by her six-month-old puppy barking.
-When she and her husband, Alvaro Lopez, went outside to investiga… Read moreHIGH FIRE RISK: Structure fires continue
+When she and her husband, Alvaro Lopez, went outside to investigate, they detected the smell of smoke.

 by: Ungelbah Dávila | Staff Reporter